 Following the recruitment of people with lived experience to co-design the service to better support people living with multiple CVD conditions, we held four co-design sessions plus introductory and thank you sessions.
 The design sessions focussed on; communication with patients, designing a new lifestyle questionnaire, group consultations and designing the approach when patients are discharged.
 The group has also addressed how to make reasonable adjustments for people with learning disabilities (LD) and serious mental illness (SMI).
 You can read the full report of the co-design sessions here.
 We also held a thank you event with all participants at the end and you can read more about that here.

 Co-design means creating something together with the people who have lived through that experience.
-We need your help to design how the new health services will work!
 We join together, share experiences in order to make sure everyone gets the right care.
 The goal is to keep people healthy, make sure their needs are met, and ensure no one is left behind.

 This year in Lewisham we have been working with local people through a co-design approach to shape a model of care for the development of INTs.
 We invited local people to join clinicians and other professionals to work together as equal partners to develop a model of care that better meet their needs.